 Today is World Arthritis Day, so I want to take today to explain what you need to know about arthritis.
 If you’ve been around here for a while or follow me on social media, you know that I have seronegative rheumatoid arthritis.
 I’ve been in pain since fall 2001, meaning I am entering my 17th year on constant pain.
 Arthritis dominates my life, and the lives of many people around the world.

-This post has the basic things you need to know about arthritis as well as things that you can do today and every day to help people with arthritis.
+This post has the basic arthritis information you need to know, as well as things that you can do today and every day to help people with arthritis.
 I’ve also provided links to the sites where my information comes from, and you can learn more about those specific topics there.

 It affects a lot of people – There are an estimated 54.4 million Americans with doctor-diagnosed arthritis, which is more than 1 in 4 (x).
 I phrase it that way because there are so many out there who haven’t been diagnosed yet.